Guppy Fish Growth Stages

-How big do guppies get?
-Female guppies can get up to 2 inches (5 cm), while male guppies up to 1.5 inches (3.8 cm) in size.
-If you follow my advice, which I present in this article, you will be able to get your guppies at full size in about 5-6 months.
+How large can guppies grow?
+Female guppies can reach lengths of up to 2 inches (5 cm), while males can grow up to 1.5 inches (3.8 cm).
+By adhering to the recommendations outlined in this article, you can expect your guppies to achieve their full size in approximately 5-6 months.

-The male guppy fertilizes the female.
-The baby guppies will develop inside the female’s body for about 30 days, until they are born.
+The male guppy fertilizes the female, after which the baby guppies develop inside the mother’s body for about 30 days before birth.

 Fry Guppy